myrontuttle/kizlar-agha/README.md

 3. Run `make test-inference-llm` to check if your LLM responds.
 4. Run the app:
-- To run the app with Streamlit (and without fastapi), run `make run-frontend`
+- To run the app with just Streamlit, run `make run-frontend`
-- To run the app with both Streamlit and FastAPI, run `make run-app`
+- To run the app with both Streamlit and Postgres, run `make run-app`

 ### 1.3 ⚙️ Steps for Installation (Contributors and maintainers)
 Check the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.